The Garden Lodge within the Grootbos reserve is an ideal getaway for families.

 TV & radio: There are TVs with DVD players in each room as well as in the main lodge area.

 Health & safety

 Malarial protection recommended: No

-Medical care: There are doctor in Gansbaai (5km) and a hospital in Hermanus (20km).
+Medical care: There are doctors in Gansbaai (5km away) and a hospital in Hermanus (20km away).

 Dangerous animals: Low Risk

-Fire safety: Each suite has a fire extinguisher as well as ones located in the main building.
+Fire safety: Each suite has a fire extinguisher and others are located in the main building.

-Money: They can change money on week days only
+Money: The Garden Lodge can change money on weekdays only.

 Accepted payment on location: Grootbos accepts Visa, MasterCard and Amex cards as well as cash in South African rand.